 Attributes

-In traditional 3D graphics, the purpose of GPU *attributes is to provide arrays of vertex data (containing positions, normals, texture coordinates for each vertex) describing the 3D models that are to be rendered.
+In this model, the purpose of GPU vertex attributes is to let the application provide arrays of vertex data describing the 3D models that are to be rendered.
+Each attribute would be an array containing values for each vertex such as positions, normals, texture coordinates).

-More generally, a GPU can be thought of as operating on "binary columnar tables".
-In this a mental model:
+More generally, in this model a GPU can be thought of as operating on "binary columnar tables", where:

 - Each column is an array of either floating point values, or signed or unsigned integers.